-Australia Day should be an opportunity to reflect on how we create a reconciled and more equitable society
+Australia Day, a day to reflect on how we create a reconciled and equitable society

 Historically, of course, Australia Day represents the anniversary of the arrival of the First Fleet at what became known as Sydney Cove.
 The national public holiday marking this event is a fairly recent addition to the calendar, and many Australians will look forward to relaxing and enjoying a day off with friends and family.